-PINE aims to foster a united family where people and the surrounding community can live harmoniously, create a hazard-free workplace with ultimate safety in each operational stage, and build a platform for employees to achieve their professional milestones.
+PINE aims to foster a harmonious work environment where its employees and the surrounding community can thrive together, create a hazard-free workplace with ultimate safety in each operational stage, and build a platform for employees to achieve their personal growth and professional goals.
 We believe that these efforts will cultivate and incentivise our people to wholeheartedly pursue their careers, whilst sustaining the Group's long-term business growth.